jtilly/R-travis-container-example/README.md

     packages:
     - r-base-dev
 ```
+The list of [sources](https://github.com/travis-ci/apt-source-whitelist) and [packages](https://github.com/travis-ci/apt-package-whitelist/blob/master/ubuntu-precise) that Travis is allows is fairly limited.
+However, [`r-packages-precise`](https://cran.r-project.org/bin/linux/ubuntu/) is white-listed and contains a fairly up-to-date release of `R`.

 I store all installed `R` packages in the directory `~/Rlib` that is eventually going be cached.
 ```{yml}
 cache: